 - a.
 Select Convert to Symbol from the Modify menu. - b.
 Press F8. - c.
 Right click on the text and select Convert to Symbol. - d.
-Use the Select tool to drag the text in to the bottom half of the Library Panel (when it is visible).
+Use the Select tool to drag the text in to the bottom half of the Library Panel as shown to the right.